fe-data/fe-docs/docs/advanced/api-coupons-bulk-emails.rst

     *subject*
         The subject of the email.
     *body*
         The html email body of the email.
-Any keywords in the email will be replaced with the information from the coupon.
+Any `keywords <../apps/admin.html#id3>`_ in the email will be replaced with the information from the coupon.

     .. note:: All parameters must be included in the request.
 Even if they are not used.